daattali/beautiful-jekyll/_posts/2019-02-17-Hyperparameter-Tuning -Alternating-Least-Squares-Recommender-System.md

 #### Hyperparameter Tuning

 The following parameters in the ALS are to be tuned.
-The paper Large- Scale Parallel for Colaborative Filtering for the Netflix Price is available on this link [here](https://github.com/tolleiv/thesis/blob/master/Research/Papers/__Zhou08%20-%20Large-scale%20Parallel%20Collaborative%20Filtering%20for%20the%20Netflix%20Prize.pdf).
+The paper Large- Scale Parallel  Colaborative Filtering for the Netflix Price is available on this link [here](https://github.com/tolleiv/thesis/blob/master/Research/Papers/__Zhou08%20-%20Large-scale%20Parallel%20Collaborative%20Filtering%20for%20the%20Netflix%20Prize.pdf).
 For a detailed explanation of the model, reading through the paper would be appropriate.

 **numBlocks** is the number of blocks the users and items will be partitioned into in order to parallelize computation (defaults to 10).